kevroletin/web-game-doc/README.markdown

 enough coins to do it, the result will be `{"result":
 "badMoneyAmount"}`.

-"coins to pay" = "number of visible rases" - "position" - 1
+"coins to pay" = "position"

 You can choose race only when you have no active race, otherwise it returns`{"result": "badStage"}`